The Allure of the Gap Year

 Youth International, Canada; 416-538-0152; www.youthinternational.org.
 Fall and Spring semester experiential learning programs in South America and Asia for 18-25 year olds, that combine international travel, inter-cultural exchange, adventure, volunteer community service work, and homestays.

 Susan Griffith specializes in books for travelers exploring ways to work and volunteer abroad.
-She has written a number of acknowledged classics including Your Gap Year and Work Your Way Around the World, as well as Teaching English Abroad and Gap Years for Grown-ups, all revised and published in new editions in 2011.
+She has written a number of acknowledged classics including Your Gap Year and Work Your Way Around the World, as well as Teaching English Abroad and Gap Years for Grown-ups, all revised and published in new editions.

 Editor's note: Please see her bio page to find out more about Susan and to conveniently order any of her books, including Your Gap Year.